squidserv/TTT-Custom-Roles/README.md

 ttt_zombie_enabled    1 // (Default: 1): Whether Zombies should spawn or not
 ttt_jester_enabled    1 // (Default: 1): Whether the Jester should spawn or not
 ttt_swapper_enabled   1 // (Default: 1): Whether the Swapper should spawn or not
-ttt_killer_enabled    1 // (Default: 1): Whether the Swapper should spawn or not
+ttt_killer_enabled    1 // (Default: 1): Whether the killer should spawn or not
+ttt_emt_enabled       1 // (Default: 0): Whether the EMT should spawn or not

 // Role Spawn Chances
 ttt_glitch_chance    0.25 // (Default: 0.25): Chance of the Glitch spawning in a round